 Miriam

 This insanely popular Park Slope brunch spot has lines on the weekends wrapping around the block.
 Yep, seriously.
-The flavors and dishes here are inspired by the Mediterranean coast of Tel Aviv, Israel.
+The flavors and dishes at Miriam are inspired by the Mediterranean coast of Tel Aviv, Israel.

 For brunch, you can find everything from traditional egg dishes to some of our favorite cuisine you can get in Israel like shakshuka.
 There are also other dishes like salads, sandwiches, and fried halloumi.
 I recommend any of their shakshuka dishes, this is one of my favorites to cook at home in the kitchen too.